mdparker26/usab-uswds/_aba-guides/chapter-3-floor-and-ground-surfaces.md

 #### Is there a minimum distance between changes in level?

-The standards do not require a minimum horizontal separation between changes in level of a ½” or less.
-Such level changes may need to be in close proximity, such as at raised thresholds (otherwise a minimum 48” separation will provide enough wheelchair space so that only one vertical change is negotiated at a time).
-Ramps and curb ramps, which must be used to span vertical changes greater than ½”, must have level landings and clearances at the tops and bottoms of each run to provide adequate separation and resting intervals between sloping surfaces.
+The standards do not require a minimum horizontal separation between changes in level of a ½&Prime; or less.
+Such level changes may need to be in close proximity, such as at raised thresholds (otherwise a minimum 48 inches separation will provide enough wheelchair space so that only one vertical change is negotiated at a time).
+Ramps and curb ramps, which must be used to span vertical changes greater than ½ inches, must have level landings and clearances at the tops and bottoms of each run to provide adequate separation and resting intervals between sloping surfaces.

 #### Elongated surface openings must be perpendicular to the dominant direction of travel, but what if there is no dominant direction of travel?

-When there is no dominant direction of cross traffic, openings must be limited to ½” in both dimensions.
+When there is no dominant direction of cross traffic, openings must be limited to ½&Prime; in both dimensions.
 Where space allows accessible routes to completely bypass the area with openings, elongated openings can be oriented in either direction.